 My first few months were very difficult with Brain Fog, bad lungs and heart and my ongoing hand tremors.
 A few times I was very close to giving up.
 But my partner Jackie Clements was a strong crutch to lean on through these times.

 Although I was lonely I did get to spend quality time and reconnect with my amazing parents, so am very grateful for having made the time to do this.

 As I had a finite budget I had to be canny with my timing and have a great deal of luck.
 A delightful community campaigner in Merivale, Frankie Roake, at The Corner, offered to publish some of my publicity material in her community news letter The Chronicle.
 Taking up the full back A4 page in her news letter, it was letter boxed to 4,000 homes in the Merivale area, arguably the highest per capita of Christchurch’s concert going public.
 A week later I had an excellent piece published in The Press ‘What’s On’ about the concert.

-As for posters I rang around various local printers and found the average price 3 times higher than in Melbourne.
-So I saved a lot on the concert programs and fliers which designed by James Carrott and Jon Pike.
-These proved most useful in hand billing those exiting at the end of Verdi’s Requiem at the Christchurch Town Hall, as many attending were Paul Whelan fans.
+As for posters I rang around various local printers and found the average price to be 3 times higher than in Melbourne.
+So I saved a lot on the concert programs and fliers which were designed by James Carrett and Jon Pike.
+These proved most useful in hand billing those exiting at the end of Verdi’s Requiem at the Christchurch Town Hall, as many who attended were fans of Paul Whelan.

 My dear St Bede’s College friend Lambertus Doonerwind helped hand these out.
 He has such a charming way with people, some who came to my concert.
 One old lady he was chatting to introduced me as the composer of my concert, and she said to me ‘thank you for writing that beautiful music performed in the town hall’, she mistook me for Verdi, haha.